Factors Influencing the Decision of Faculty to Use Educational Technologies

 • Insufficient computing facilities (labs, technology-equipped classrooms;

-(6) Provide trainings and workshops related to technology to update teachers’ skills and knowledge (Al-Bataineh et al. 2008).
+(6) Provide training and workshops related to technology to update teachers’ skills and knowledge (Al-Bataineh et al. 2008).

 (7) Support partnerships that help teachers share effective technology practices and experiences (Ertmer & Otternbreit-Leftwich 2010).